itsyunaya/expresscarts/README.md

 ## Usage

-An Express Minecart can be crafted using a normal minecart and a redstone torch.
-The Express Minecart item will be seen by Vanilla players as a normal minecart item with an enchantment glint, and players with the Polymer-generated resource pack will see a custom item texture.
+An Express Minecart automatically replaces the default minecart, unless renamed to `NotModified`

 Only a normal (passenger) minecart variant is available, not any of the other Vanilla minecart types.
-It is used exactly like normal, it just has twice the maximum speed and substantially improved physics behaviours.
+It is used exactly like normal, it just variable speed and substantially improved physics behaviours.

 When placed in the world, an Express Minecart will appear as a minecart with a red carpet inside, to distinguish it from a normal minecart.